woodcrafty/reck/README.rst

 What problem does *rectype* solve?
 ----------------------------------
-Python provides a range of data types for handling record-like data including dictionaries, namedtuples and SimpleNameSpace, each with their own pros and cons.
+Python provides a range of data types for handling record-like data including dictionaries, namedtuples and SimpleNameSpaces, each with their own pros and cons.

 *rectype* provides a factory function to easily create custom record classes